nodejs/TSC/Project Lifecycle.md

 ### Security

 All projects in the foundation share the same base security policy.
 The foundation's security team triages issues sent to security@nodejs.org.
-Top Level Projects, whether in the incubator or not, are expected to maintain a private security repository where the security team can bring project specific issues.
+Top-Level Projects, whether in the incubator or not, are expected to maintain a private security repository where the security team can bring project-specific issues.

-## Top Level Projects
+## Top-Level Projects

-All Top Level Project TCs must follow a [Consensus Seeking](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) process and are responsible for documenting and keeping up to date their current processes and practices.
+All Top-Level Project TCs must follow a [Consensus Seeking](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) process and are responsible for documenting and keeping up to date their current processes and practices.

 Each TLP TC must elect a representative to the Node.js Foundation TSC or vote to abstain from representation on the TSC.

 ## Applying to join

-A proposal to join the Node.js Foundation as a Top Level Project or Working Group must include:
+A proposal to join the Node.js Foundation as a top-level Project or Working Group must include:

 * Introduction and project description.
 * Project history.